 You can get a new camcorder with headphone and microphone sockets for less than $300

-But if you want an SLR or mirrorless camera at this price, you’ll need to buy used
+If you want an SLR or mirrorless camera you’ll need to buy used

 If you’ve already got a good smartphone you may not need a camcorder